rzvdev1/reading-notes/README.md

 ### On my freetime this is what I like to do

-1. I like to learn Cyber Securoty and Hacking on [tryhackme](https://tryhackme.com/)
+1. I like to learn Cyber Security and Hacking on [tryhackme](https://tryhackme.com/)

 2. Watch anime